fkarg/fkarg.github.io/staged/idea-makers.md

 discussions about these people.
 Most technical people know a bit about them, and most (STEM) people enjoy learning additional weird details.

-Of course, he explains some details about his wolfram language every now and then and honestly, while I've used it (like probably every student with a STEM major), I was not aware of how powerful the language was currently, or even what the goals were.
+Of course, he explains some details about his wolfram language sometimes and honestly, while I've used it (like probably every student with a STEM major), I was not aware of how powerful the language was currently, or even what the goals were.
 It inspired me to read through what the wolfram language is capable of today, and I learned quite a few interesting bits there.